Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 7. Extract the contents of the .zip file by right-clicking on it and selecting the "Extract All" or similar option.
 Choose a destination folder where you want to extract the files.

-8. After the extraction process is complete, you will find two folders: "bin" and "script".
-These folders contain the executable files and script files, respectively, required for executing the DLL code generation.

-You are now ready to proceed with executing the DLL code generation using the files from the "bin" and "script" folders.
+You are now ready to proceed with executing the DLL code generation using the files found in the "bin" and "script" folders.

-They can be executed in Linux/Unix and Windows enviroments.
+In the "bin" folder, you will find the bash scripts for Unix/Linux environments or the batch scripts for Windows.
+These scripts are designed to facilitate the DLL code generation process, ensuring compatibility across different operating systems:

+`bin` folder:

+* create_ddls.bat: Use this file to run the extraction script for **Windows**.
+It requires Sql\*plus to run.
+* create_ddls.sh: Use this file to run the extraction script for **Unix/Linux**.
+It requires Sqlcl to run.
+* create_ddls_plus.sh: Use this file to run the extraction script for **Unix/Linux**.
+It requires Sql\*Plus to run.

+In the "script" folder, you will find the .sql files specifically tailored for SQL*Plus or SQLcl.
+These files contain the necessary SQL statements to generate the DLL code.

+If you are using a script that requires Sql\*plus, the scripts will use `create_ddls_plus.sql`.
+On the other hand, if the scripts use Sqlcl, they will use `create_ddls.sql`.

+Regardless of whether you are working in a Linux/Unix or Windows environment, you have the appropriate scripts and files available to successfully execute the DLL code generation process.

 ## **For Linux/Unix:**